 Assistant Center Director

-The assistant center director assists the center director in operating the Day Early Learning center in accordance with organizational policies, procedures and state licensing standards to provide an educational, nurturing, and safe environment for children, parents and staff.
-The assistant center director is responsible for all center operations and assumes all center director responsibilities and duties in the absence of the center director.
-The assistant center director shares responsibility for the design and implementation of curriculum with the teachers.
+The Assistant Director assists the Center Director in operating the center in accordance with ELI policies, procedures and state licensing standards to provide an educational, nurturing, and safe environment for children, parents, and staff.
+The Assistant Director is responsible for all Center operations and assumes all Center Director responsibilities and duties in the absence of the Center Director.
+The Assistant Director shares responsibility for the design and implementation of curriculum with the teachers.

 - Maintain and ensure compliance with all center programs including FSSA, NAEYC, and CACFP

 - Assist in the oversight of staff management and staff hiring